OWASP/CheatSheetSeries/cheatsheets/Vulnerable_Dependency_Management_Cheat_Sheet.md

 ### Context

-The vulnerable dependency in found via the discovery of a full disclosure post on Internet, provider not aware of the vulnerability.
+The vulnerable dependency is found during one of the following situation in which the provider is not aware of the vulnerability:
+* Via the discovery of a full disclosure post on Internet.
+* During penetration testing: For example I can use component 'X' that was never pentested - I hire pentester to test my application - pentester can find bug in my application that is inside dependency 'X'.

 ### Ideal condition of application of the approach